-In the course of conversation he mentioned he didn’t have a location to shoot this.
-He couldn’t find anyone willing to do it.
-That man came to the right place!
-We’re up for anything around here… it couldn’t look SO bad, could it?
-Here is the link if you’re interested.
+In the course of this conversation he mentioned he didn’t have a location to shoot this particular skill.
+He couldn’t find anyone willing to do it- that man knows us well!
+We’re up for anything around here… It was a fun video to make.
 Yes, that is my sweet husband doing all the work.
-It was a fun few days of a small camera crew invasion and we had a great time.
+A fun few days of a small camera crew invasion and we all had a great time.
 In the end it looked like this:

 Not bad, right?

 Fast forward a few years.
 It was time to do something about the kraft paper countertops.
 We hadn’t ever sealed them again after putting them in, and the edges around the sink were needing some attention.
 We never really got around to caulking around the sink either…. it didn’t look bad, it just would have been a bit more durable if we had.

 So my husband decided to sand them a bit and then reseal…. well, that didn’t really go so well.
 He got aggravated and ripped it all off.
 Of course that looked horrible.

 Rather than spend the time to get it all off and start over, my friend recommend I call her friend who owns a Granite store.
 We have (if I remember correctly) 84 feet of countertop.
 For those of you that may not understand- that is a RIDICULOUS amount of counter space and the reason my kitchen is always a mess.
 WAY too much flat space in there to just drop stuff- also not conducive to a low cost on replacing them.

 Gratefully, we lucked out.
 Not sure how, we just did.
 We managed to get a steal of a price (the bathroom guy even told me so when he still liked me) and were able to replace everything with a granite called Baltic Brown.
 It’s pretty common which helps the cost AND if we ever have to replace something, it should be easy to match.